LulzRose/YetAnotherFantasyToyList/README.md

 # YetAnotherFantasyToyList
+## THIS PROJECT IS WIP!
+Any listing that is still in bullet point format is currently unuasable!
  - Note this list will have its formatting reworked soon!
 Monetary amounts and star system are being reworked.

 Credit for the original version of the list goes to https://twitter.com/fewhoneydew